pnp/PnP/Components/Core.JQuery/sp.addChrome.js.md

 </div>
 ```

+#### Transform Markup ####

-Then once the page loads you can transform using jQuery syntax.
-In the provided example we are using a custom on start method, here we use the jQuery standard.
-Also, we are providing the two base parameters, appTitle and appIcon.
+Then once the DOM loads you can transform using jQuery syntax, options are provided in a plain js object.
+In the provided example add in we are using a custom on start method, here we use the jQuery standard.

 ```JavaScript
 $(function() {